Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Robert M. Knight, Jr. - Union Pacific Corp.

-Yeah, Beth can talk about the pricing but I would just say from a yield and depending on how you're calculating the yield, Scott, I would just say that a large part of what we saw in terms of the overall yields and we don't break it out by commodity group as you may like us to as finitely.
+Yeah, Beth can talk about the pricing, but I would just say from a yield and depending on how you're calculating the yield, Scott, I would just say that a large part of what we saw in terms of the overall yields and we don't break it out by commodity group as you may like us to as finitely.
 But I would just say that the mix impact of the significant volume growth year-over-year in Coal really did impact the reported mix numbers on the yield that you're I think referring to.
 In terms of the pricing dynamics, Beth.

 Elizabeth F. Whited - Union Pacific Corp.